Constipation is the #1 gastrointestinal complaint in the U.S. affecting nearly 5 million people.

 Other common root causes for constipation

-- Medications: Antidepressants, opiates, antacids, antibiotics, iron supplements, and many prescription and OTC medications
+- Medications: Antidepressants, opiates, antacids and proton pump inhibitors (PPIs), antibiotics, iron supplements, and many other prescription and OTC medications

-- Congested liver and gallbladder, sticky bile and a need for bile salts
+- Overloaded, congested liver and gallbladder, sticky bile and a need for bile salts

 - Pregnancy can cause temporary constipation

 - Some diseases (Parkinson’s diabetes, kidney disease, colon cancer, neurological disorders or muscular diseases)

 - Environmental chemicals and toxins.
 Pesticides, GMOs, glyphosate, chlorinated and fluoridated water, chemical exposure, aluminum, mercury, lead and heavy metal toxicity.

 - Low thyroid function, Hashimoto’s disease, autoimmune disorders